Radical feminism: Forms of action

 The radical feminism of the late 1960s was not only a movement of ideology and theory; it helped to inspire direct action.
 In 1968, feminists protested against the Miss America pageant in order to bring "sexist beauty ideas and social expectations" to the forefront of women's social issues.
 Even though bras were not burned on that day, the protest led to the phrase "bra-burner".
 "Feminists threw their bras—along with "woman-garbage" such as girdles, false eyelashes, steno pads, wigs, women's magazines, and dishcloths—into a "Freedom Trash Can", but they did not set it on fire".
 In March 1970, more than one hundred feminists staged an 11-hour sit-in at the Ladies' Home Journal headquarters.
 These women demanded that the publication replace its male editor with a female editor, and accused the Ladies Home Journal, "with their emphasis on food, family, fashion, and femininity", of being "instruments of women's oppression".
 One protester explained the goal of the protest by saying that they "were there to destroy a publication which feeds off of women's anger and frustration, a magazine which destroys women."

+Another key radical protest of the second wave was the Fifth Street Women's Building Takeover in January 1971, when over a hundred women illegally occupied an abandoned New York City building for thirteen days.
+They established a food co-operative, day care, and lesbian center before being forcibly removed and arrested by police.

 Radical feminists used a variety of tactics, including demonstrations, speakouts, and community and work-related organizing, to gain exposure and adherents.
 In France and West Germany, radical feminists developed further forms of direct action.